Nostromo-618/neuroevolution-stickman-fighters/README.md

 4. Monitor the **Fitness Chart** to see learning progress
 5. After ~50+ generations, switch to Arcade Mode to fight your AI!

+> **Tip**: Reaching generation >1500 with a 9% mutation rate observed resulted in more "reasonable" fighter behavior during training.

 ### Arcade Mode (Human vs AI)
 | Control | Keyboard | Gamepad |
 |---------|----------|---------|